-We evaluate our approach in both simulated and realworld environments.
-In simulation, we use the Gazebo simulator [35] with ROS.
-In all of simulated and real-world experiments, we use a 7-DoF Franka Panda robot.
+We evaluate our approach in both simulated and real-world environments.
+In simulated experiments, we use the Gazebo simulator [35] with ROS.
+In all of the simulated and real-world experiments, we use a 7-DoF Franka Panda robot.

 B. Open-Loop Planning for Reaching Static Targets